Miloud-ux/MyMCD/README.md

 # MyMCD

-A terminal-based MCD (Modelle Conceptuelle des Donnes) designer.
-Model your database schema as entities and relationships, then convert to MLD (Logical Data Model) and export SQL.
-Built with ncurses for a lightweight, keyboard-driven workflow Vim inspired.
+A terminal-based database schema designer for the Merise methodology.
+Draw MCD (Conceptual Data Model) diagrams with entities and relationships, convert them to MLD (Logical Data Model), and export production-ready SQL — all from the keyboard.

-Tired of using the mouse when creating your diagrams ? just type comands you get a production ready diagram.
+Built with **ncurses** for a lightweight, Vim-inspired workflow.
+No mouse required: type commands, get a diagram.

 **Status: Beta** – This is a hobby project I have been working on for around 5 months.
 It is functional and I use it regularly, but there are rough edges.
 Feedback and contributions are welcome.